 Today’s mountain, Mt Asahi

 Caution: monkey crossing

-I took a while to enjoy its mysterious atmosphere: wisps of cloud drifting down the opposite slope, creating ripples on the water surface.
-I crossed another road, and arrived at Shimo-no-koike (下の小池 1610m), the smallest lake so far, covered in bright green water plants.
-Next, I emerged onto a steep slope near the top of a chairlift (Shiga-Kogen is also a ski resort).
+I took a while to enjoy its mysterious atmosphere: wisps of cloud drifting with the breeze down the opposite slope, creating ripples on the water surface.
+I crossed another road and arrived at Shimo-no-koike Pond (下の小池 1610m), the smallest pond so far, covered in bright green water plants.
+Next, I emerged on a steep slope near the top of a chairlift (Shiga-Kogen is also a ski resort).
 At the bottom, I passed through a tunnel and found myself at Hatsuike Pond (蓮池 1490m, meaning “Lotus pond”).
 I walked over to the nearby Ariake-no-oka Observatory where I had a view of Mt Terakoka and Higashi-Tateyama.

 Sky and clouds reflected in Ichinuma

 Monkey enjoying the pond view